rain-rain-bob-sss/D3bot-fork/README.md

     - Direction = Forward: Only allow paths from the first to the second element of the link. `!bot setparam 1-2 Direction Forward` will only allow the bot to move from 1 to 2.
     - Direction = Backward: Same as above, but backwards.
     - Pouncing = Needed: Only classes with the ability to pounce/leap can use this link.
+    - CrabPouncing = Needed: Only (headcrab like) classes with the ability to pounce/leap can use this link.
-    - Jumping = "Needed": Only bots that can jump high enough can pass this link.
+    - Jumping = Needed: Only bots that can jump high enough can pass this link.
 The needed jump height is automatically determined from the height difference of the two nodes.
 - Use `!bot reloadmesh` to discard changes.
 - Use `!bot savemesh` to save the changes to `garrysmod/data/d3bot/navmesh/map/<mapname>.txt`.
 - Use `!bot setmapparam <name> <value>` (example: `!bot setmapparam botmod 5`) to set or unset (by omitting \<value\>) map specific parameters: